How To Protect Your Business Against Ransomware Attacks

 4. Implement Email Filtering and Scanning

-Email is another possible entry point in a network.
-Cybercriminals may use seemingly legitimate emails and attachments to infiltrate your system and network.
-As a solution, implement email filtering and scanning to help your employees avoid clicking malicious links or attachments.
+Email remains a common entry point for ransomware.
+Cybercriminals often use seemingly legitimate emails and attachments to infiltrate networks.
+Implement email filtering and scanning tools to help employees avoid malicious links and attachments.

 5. Install Antivirus and Firewall